Soft-phonon and charge-density-wave formation in nematic BaNi$_2$As$_2$

 We started our investigation with a DS survey of the reciprocal space of BaNi$_2$As$_2$.
-DS signal around $q_{I-CDW}$ was observed next to the main Bragg reflections already at room temperature.
-For the detailed temperature dependence, we focused on the part of the reciprocal space close to the (4 1 1) Bragg reflection (hereafter $\Gamma_{411}$), where the DS signal at $q_{I-CDW}$ is intense.
-The DS datasets were collected upon heating from the triclinic transition temperature ($T_{tri}^{heat}$ = 139 K) up to room temperature.
+DS signal around $q_{I-CDW}$ was observed next to the main Bragg reflections already at room temperature (RT).
+For the detailed T-dependence, we focused on the part of the reciprocal space close to the (4 1 1) Bragg reflection (hereafter $\Gamma_{411}$), where the DS signal at $q_{I-CDW}$ is intense and, where, as we shall see below, the structure factor of an unstable phonon is strong.
+The DS datasets were collected upon heating from 139 K $> T_{tri}$ up to RT.
 Reconstructed intensity maps of the (H K 1) plane (resp.
 (4 K L) plane) around $\Gamma_{411}$ are presented for selected temperatures in Figs.\ref{Fig1}(a), \ref{Fig1}(b), \ref{Fig1}(c) (resp.
 Figs.\ref{Fig1}(d), \ref{Fig1}(e), \ref{Fig1}(f)).
 Further DS data are presented in the SM.
-Interestingly, throughout the temperature series and down to $\sim$ 150 K, strong DS signal is observed at $Q_{I-CDW}$=(4 1$\pm$0.28 1), but not at the equivalent point of the Brillouin zone centered around $\Gamma_{411}$ - considering the $D_{4h}$ point group symmetry of the ${I}$4/${mmm}$ space group of the structure - at (4$\pm$0.28 1 1).
-In other words, the modulation has a strongly transverse character.
-At room temperature, cuts along the (4 1+k 1) and (4 0.72 l) directions can be fitted with Lorentzian profiles (Figs.\ref{Fig1}(g) and \ref{Fig1}(h)) of HWHM of $\sim$ 0.08 r.l.u. and 0.47 r.l.u., respectively, corresponding to very short in-plane $\xi_{k} \sim$ 10 \AA~ and out-of-plane $\xi_{l} \sim$ 4 \AA~ correlation lengths.
+Interestingly, throughout the temperature series and down to $\sim$ 150 K, strong DS signal is observed at $Q_{I-CDW}$=(4 1$\pm$0.28 1), but not at (4$\pm$0.28 1 1), indicative of the unidirectional and transverse character of the modulation.
+At RT, cuts across $\Gamma_{411}$ - $q_{I-CDW}$ = (4 0.72 1) and along the [0k0] and [00l] directions can be fitted with Lorentzian profiles (Figs.\ref{Fig1}(g) and \ref{Fig1}(h)) of HWHM of $\sim$ 0.08 r.l.u. and 0.47 r.l.u., respectively, corresponding to very short in-plane $\xi_{k} \sim$ 10 \AA~ and out-of-plane $\xi_{l} \sim$ 4 \AA~ correlation lengths.
 The peak sharpens and becomes more intense at low temperatures, and cannot be fitted with a simple Lorentzian profile below $\sim$ 146 K, where the peak intensity diverges.
 Below this temperature, the CDW satellites are as intense as the nearby Bragg reflection.
-In Fig.\ref{Fig1}(i), we show the temperature dependence of the inverse of the correlation lengths both in- and out-of-plane.
-Interestingly, the increase of the in-plane correlation length is rather gradual, while the out-of-plane correlation length displays a critical divergence towards $T_{I-CDW}$ - the onset temperature of the long-range order, as defined below.
+In Fig.\ref{Fig1}(i), we show the T-dependence of the inverse of the correlation lengths both in- and out-of-plane.
+Interestingly, the increase of the $\xi_{k}$ is rather gradual, while the out-of-plane correlation length $\xi_{l}$ displays a critical divergence towards $T_{I-CDW}$ - the onset temperature of the long-range order, as defined below.
 This relates to the recently reported shrinking of the c/a ratio upon cooling in this system~\cite{Meingast2022}.
-A fitting of the temperature dependence $\xi_{l}(T)= \xi_{0}(T/T_{I-CDW}-1)^{-\nu}$ yields a value of $\nu = 0.36 \pm 0.01$ and $T_{I-CDW} = 146 \pm 1$K. This indicates the formation of a true long-range order at $T_{I-CDW}$.
-At this temperature, the thermal expansion coefficient reaches a minimum (Fig.~\ref{Fig1}(j)), and starts increasing upon cooling down to $T_{orth}$ = 142 K hereby confirming that the small orthorhombic distortion is a by-product of the formation of the long range I-CDW~\cite{Meingast2022, Merz2021}.
-Finally, below $T_{I-CDW}$, we note the appearance of a much weaker and sharp feature in the longitudinal (4.28 1 1) direction (red arrow in Fig. \ref{Fig1}(c)).
+A fitting of the T-dependence $\xi_{l}(T)= \xi_{0}(T/T_{I-CDW}-1)^{-\nu}$ yields a value of $\nu = 0.36 \pm 0.01$ and $T_{I-CDW} = 146 \pm 1$K (dashed line in Figs.~\ref{Fig1}(i) and (j)).
+This indicates the formation of a true long-range order at $T_{I-CDW}$.
+This temperature also corresponds (Fig.~\ref{Fig1}(j)) to a maximum of the B$_{1g}$ elasto-resistance coefficient~\cite{Frachet2022} and to a jump of the thermal expansion coefficient $\alpha$ (corresponding to the shaded area centered around 145 K in Figs.~\ref{Fig1}(i) and (j)), typical of a second order phase transition, hereby confirming that the small orthorhombic distortion at $T_{orth}$ is a by-product of the formation of the long-range I-CDW~\cite{Meingast2022, Merz2021}.
+Finally, below $T_{I-CDW}$, we note the appearance of a much weaker and sharp feature at (4.28 1 1), i.e. in the longitudinal direction (red arrow in Fig. \ref{Fig1}(c)).